jvcostales/mms142-groupe-2023/Content.md

 ### CONCLUSION
+Cloud technology does not merely offer a solution to the perpetual storage challenge but revolutionizes how individuals and businesses manage their digital resources, fueled by the core principles of speed, scalability, and cost savings.
+Essentially, these principles trigger various paradigm shifts such as larger-scale competition for smaller businesses and the displacement of traditional delivery models by platforms like GrabFood and FoodPanda.
+These shifts not only challenges established norms but creates novel markets and opportunities.
+As a result, businesses, organizations, and companies are called to either adapt or risk their relevance in the face of an ever-evolving landscape.
+Cloud Technology has not only become a disruptive force in technology, but it has and proven to reimagine and reshape how industries function.
+With this, a new era begins, calling for change and modernity.

 ### REFERENCES
 Moutsos, J. (2023, August 17).
 What is Cloud Technology?
 How Does It Work?.
 Dynamix Solutions. https://dynamixsolutions.com/what-is-cloud-technology-and-how-does-it-work/